shiy9/4156_F23_Project/README.md

         "clientType": "retail"
       }
     ```
+    - `email` has to be in the format of `xxx@xxx.xx`.
+Number of character after `.` should be
+      in range of [2, 4]
+    - `password` has to be at least 8 characters long and contains at least 1 letter and 1 digit.
+      No special characters allowed.
     - `clientType` will only accept `"retail"` or `"warehouse"`.
       - `"retail"` represents typical retail stores that sells items to customers.
       - `"warehouse"` represents warehouse stores like the Home Depot that both sells and rents